txthinking/brook/README.md

 * Rename orignal brook protocol to `Brook Stream`, `$ brook streamserver`, `$ brook streamclient`.
 Music removed
 * Many command arguments changed
 * If you use shadowsocks protocol on Brook Android, your shadowsocks server must full support UDP
-* Thanks to Shdowsocks AEAD
+* Thanks to shdowsocks AEAD
 ---

 ### Table of Contents